ePages-de/epages-devportal/README.md

 ## License

 This project comprises different licenses.

-The content in the folders
+The content in the following folders may not be shared or adapted:

 * `assets/img/logos`,
 * `assets/img/pages/about`,